ntemposd/personal-website/README.md

 # personal-webplace
 ## simple responsive 3-page personal website

-here is the code of my personal webplace; being always under development
+This is the code of my personal website; being always under development

 don't try to use it before i document it :)

 **next up**:
 -------------------------------

-* add-contact-form
+* move contact-form in a different page
+* change slider to project boxes - sliders became outdated after 2004 :)
-* document page's code
+* document website's code